-For further information on the operation of the DFU mechanism refer to the User Guide.
+For further information on the operation of the DFU mechanism refer to the Upgrade Images and Data Partitions section of the XVF3615 user guide.

 7 Device characteristics

 7.1 Electrical and Thermal characteristics

 For electrical and thermal characteristics, including Absolute Maximum ratings please refer to the XU316-1024-QF60(A/B) datasheets.